© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-y-Crug is a scheduled monument protected by Cadw under reference BR063.
 View the official record →

-Pen-y-Crug is a prehistoric hillfort situated in Breconshire, Wales, commanding a prominent position that reflects its strategic importance in the Iron Age landscape.
+Pen-y-Crug is a prehistoric hillfort situated in Breconshire, Wales, commanding a prominent position in the landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR063.

 Pen-y-Crug dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen-y-Crug is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR063.